Some links in this article are affiliate links, which means we earn from qualifying purchases. Learn more.

 Drawbacks of Mixing Whey Protein with Hot Water

-The drawback of mixing whey protein with hot water are:
+The main drawback of mixing whey protein with hot water is:

 It Can Easily Clump Up